Frostie314159/rtap/README.md

 This crate was designed to never panic and instead and return either an `Err` or `None`.
 ### Invalid fields
 If Rtap fails to parse a field it will return `None`, since we can't possibly guarantee that any subsequent fields were parsed correctly(i.e. it's fused).
+### Compiler
+A nightly compiler is required, due to the use of unstable libary features.
+However, since three of the four used features are just iterator adaptors, so you won't get any ICEs.